epogrebnyak/notes-linux-cli/README.md

 # linux-cli-notes
-Is Linux a new MS-DOS?

 A journey from Windows world to Linux command line.

 Concepts